Friday Fiction Facts: Spooky Unexplained Sounds

 There are famous Hums.
 These are usually named after their locations: The Taos Hum, The Bristol Hum, The Auckland Hum.
 A few Hums have been solved.
-An Indiana Hum traced to two sources (pdf), a pair of large fans in the cooling tower of one manufacturing plant and an air compressor at another.
+An Indiana Hum was traced to a pair of large fans in the cooling tower of one manufacturing plant and an air compressor at another.

 There are people (not scientists) who believe that there is only a single worldwide Hum and that “Hum sufferers” (people who claim to be made ill by The Hum) are picking up some “gravitational” or other “wave” that most people can’t detect.
 These Hum theorists believe there is a link between The Hum and the modern electrical grid, cellular networks, or perhaps a “secret government project.”
 Or Aliens.

 Scientists believe there are almost as many causes of Hums as there are incidences of the phenomenon.
 These include man-made sources such as industrial fans and distant air, land or sea traffic; natural sounds that might emanate from wind through buildings or the ocean; and physical or psychological problems of the sufferers such as audio hallucinations or tinnitus.

 In fiction, the Taos Hum was the topic of a 1998 episode of The X-Files .